COVID-19 and EKC 2021 Plans

 Dining Hall and Meals

 We are fortunate to have a large dining hall with extensive seating inside.
 Tables will be spaced accordingly to allow at least 6 feet of space between campers who are not in the same cabin or pod.
-To remain in compliance with best practices for food service, we will need to make adjustments to how we execute our meals at Camp.
+To remain in compliance with best practices for food service, we have made adjustments to how we execute our meals at Camp, detailed information can be found in our “EKC Summer 2021” Playbook.
 This may include the elimination of our salad bars as a self-service experience and have our PB&J sandwiches pre-made.

 As the guidance surrounding food service continues to evolve, we will adjust and update our plans for the summer so that we are in full compliance and supporting best practices.